-Jamb denies adding 40 marks to candidates’ score
+Jamb Denies Adding 40 Marks to Candidates’ Score

 But the Joint Admissions and Matriculation Board (JAMB) in its reactions debunked the rumour that the Senate has passed a bill urging the board to add extra 40 marks to candidates.

-NAIJ.com gathered that the JAMB registrar, Prof. Ishaq Oloyede, said that there is no bill anywhere not even a motion has been tabled before the two chambers of the National Assembly on the board’s 2017 UTME performance.
+Onlinenigeria.com gathered that the JAMB registrar, Prof Ishaq Oloyede, said that there is no bill anywhere not even a motion has been tabled before the two chambers of the National Assembly on the board’s 2017 UTME performance.

 He said: “We urge candidates to disregard all funny connotations online on their results as the board will not contemplate doing all that is being speculated as that will negate the ethics of an examination body as critical as JAMB.”